Skip to Content

 SHUT-DOWN – If the broken tape switch is not operative.

-REPAIR / REPLACE – If the compensating means are not securely fastened.
+REPAIR / REPLACE – If the compensating means is not securely fastened.

 Hoisting Ropes